 💬 Bonus Reflection Prompt:

-Sometimes the real answer only comes when fear exits the room.
-When you strip away the fear of guilt, the fear of regret, the fear of starting over—what’s left?
+When you ask yorself these clarity questions before a breakup, the real answer only comes when fear exits the room.
+When you strip away the fear of guilt, the fear of regret, the fear of starting over – what’s left?

-This is one of those silent questions to ask yourself before leaving a relationship that hits differently when you say it out loud.👊
+This is one of those silent questions before leaving a relationship that hits differently when you say it out loud.👊

-There are many questions to ask yourself before leaving a relationship, but the three in this post are the ones that matter most when the noise gets loud and your heart gets heavy.
+There are many questions before leaving a relationship, but the three in this post are the ones that matter most when the noise gets loud and your heart gets heavy.

 You can still love him.
 But if love means losing yourself, it’s okay to walk away.
-These aren’t easy questions to ask before leaving a relationship—but they’re the ones that show you the way back to yourself.
+These clarity questions before a breakup aren’t easy, but they’re the ones that show you the way back to yourself.

-1. What are the best questions to ask yourself before leaving a relationship?
+1. What are the best questions to ask before leaving a relationship?

 Start with: “Can I be fully myself here?” and “Am I staying out of love or fear?”
 These questions cut through the noise and get real.